Samuel Calvert

 Samuel Wesley Calvert (September 16, 1867 – March 11, 1956) was a soldier and politician.
-He served as mayor of Chipman, Alberta, and as a member of the Legislative Assembly of Alberta from 1935 to 1940 sitting with the Social Credit caucus in government.
+He was mayor of Chipman, Alberta, and as a member of the Legislative Assembly of Alberta from 1935 to 1940 sitting with the Social Credit caucus in government.

 Early life

-Calvert went overseas to fight in World War I. He saw combat action as a member of the 19th Alberta Dragoons.
+Calvert was a corporal in the 19th Alberta Dragoons, a cavalry regiment of the Non-Permanent Active Militia.

 Political career

 Calvert began his political career by serving as Mayor of Chipman, Alberta.

 Calvert ran for a seat in the legislature in the 1935 Alberta general election as a Social Credit candidate in the electoral district of Victoria.
 He defeated three other candidates with a large majority to pick up the seat for his party.

 Calvert did not run for a second term and retired at dissolution of the assembly in 1940.